MengRao/tcpshm/doc/interface.md

     MsgHeader* Alloc(uint16_t size);
 ```

-In the returned `MsgHeader` pointer, user need to set msg_type field and the msg content after the header, then call Push() to submit and send out the msg.
+In the returned `MsgHeader` pointer, user need to set msg_type field and the msg content(it's user's responsibility to take care of the endian for msg content) after the header, then call Push() to submit and send out the msg.
 If user have multiple msgs to send in a row, it's better to use PushMore() for first several msgs and Push() for the last one:
 ```c++
     // submit the last msg from Alloc() and send out